kubernetes/community/events/events-team/operations/presentation-session-room-proctor.md

 # Contributor Summit Presentation Sessions Room Proctor Instructions

-Thanks for volunteering to moderate one of the presentation sessions!
+Thanks for volunteering to be a room proctor for one of the presentation sessions!
 Presentation sessions are 30 minute sessions in which a speaker is making a slide presentation to the contributors.
 Your contribution will make sure everyone can share knowledge and collaborate.